Skip to main content

 The complexity of no-fault verification requirements means that proper legal guidance is essential.
 Whether you’re a medical provider struggling with compliance issues or an accident victim whose treatment is affected by verification disputes, we can help you understand your rights and develop effective strategies.

 Verification disputes can have serious consequences, including denied claims, unpaid bills, and interrupted medical treatment.
-Don’t risk your financial interests or access to care by trying to navigate these complex requirements alone.
+Don’t risk your financial interests or access to care by trying to address these complex requirements alone.

 Call 516-750-0595 for a free consultation to discuss your verification dispute or compliance concerns.
 We’ll review your situation, explain your rights and obligations, and develop a strategy to protect your interests.
 We work on a contingency fee basis for personal injury claims, so you don’t pay attorney fees unless we recover compensation for you.